modeset/-deprecated-utensils/WIP.md

 - Do tip and popover, drop extend Togglable instead of using composition?
 - There should be some sort of Togglable class that acts similar to the demo (removes a bunch of classes then add more) pass a data-remove?
+- Should ToggleableGroup support data-bindables for tab, pill, etc..

 ## Bugs
 - Weird bug on some of the button group clicking around deactivation